Cyberboss/MSPA-Reader/README.md

 You will probably also want a database that isn't SQLite:

-SQLLocalDB (Recommended for Windows users.
+RECCOMENDED: SQLLocalDB (Recommended for Windows users.
 Choose SQLLocalDB.MSI for your architecture, WINDOWS ONLY): https://www.microsoft.com/en-ca/download/details.aspx?id=29062

 SQL Server Express (WINDOWS ONLY): https://www.microsoft.com/en-ca/download/details.aspx?id=42299